Narcissus (plant): Commercial uses

 Production of both bulbs and cut flowers takes place in open fields in beds or ridges, often in the same field, allowing adaptation to changing market conditions.
 Narcissi grow best in mild maritime climates.
 Compared to the United Kingdom, the harsher winters in the Netherlands require covering the fields with straw for protection.
-Areas with higher rainfall and temperatures are more susceptible to diseases that attack the crops.
+Areas with higher rainfall and temperatures are more susceptible to diseases that attack crops.
 Production is based on a 1 (UK) or 2 (Netherlands) year cycle.
 Optimal soil pH is 6.0–7.5.
 Prior to planting disinfection by hot water takes place, such as immersion at 44.4 °C for three hours.

 Bulbs are harvested for market in the summer, sorted, stored for 2–3 weeks, and then further disinfected by a hot (43.5 °C) bath.
 This eliminates infestations by narcissus fly and nematodes.
 The bulbs are then dried at a high temperature, and then stored at 15.5 °C. The initiation of new flower development in the bulb takes place in late spring before the bulbs are lifted, and is completed by mid summer while the bulbs are in storage.
 The optimal temperature for initiation is 20 °C followed by cooling to 13 °C.

 Traditionally, sales took place in the daffodil fields prior to harvesting the bulbs, but today sales are handled by Marketing Boards although still before harvesting.
 In the Netherlands there are special exhibition gardens for major buyers to view flowers and order bulbs, some larger ones may have more than a thousand narcissus varieties on display.
 While individuals can visit these gardens they cannot buy bulbs at retail, which are only available at wholesale, usually at a minimum of several hundredweight.
 The most famous display is at Keukenhof, although only about 100 narcissus varieties are on display there.